D35m0nd142/Kadabra/README.md

 To report any kind of problem mail me to the email address written above.

+<b>[DEPRECATED] Kadabra contains errors and it is deprecated (some of its functionalities do not work properly).
+In a few days I am going to release a new LFI-dedicated software called LFISuite I developed in the last months, totally written in Python 2.7, much better working than Kadabra and with many more attack modalities.
+LFISuite has a modality called "Auto" by which it scans and find LFI vulnerabilities, and then exploit them using the best attack modes without you to choose or do anything.</b>

 This is a beta release, in fact the project is almost complete but there is still one way of attack to implement.
 It is the /proc/self/fd attack and I am working on it.
 As soon as possible I will publish the updated version of Kadabra but for the moment use it as is or don't use it ;)

 The /proc/self/environ attack should work fine with all the http header parameters I put in the code (LOOK AT THEM at least once) but if I had to advise you to choose one of them, I would suggest you to use the classic parameter User-Agent.